 - Have a life-threatening condition caused by a serious event, such as an accident or stroke

 If you have an incurable illness, palliative care is there to make you as comfortable as possible, by managing your pain and other distressing symptoms.

 Palliative care is called a holistic approach because it deals with you as a “whole” person, not just your illness or symptoms.
 As a result, it takes into account psychological, social and spiritual support for you and your family or carers.

 This is used to improve the coordination and communication between different organisations involved in providing end of life care.
 For instance, between hospitals, primary care and care homes.

 ‘Preferred Priorities for Care’ (PPC)

-This document is an example of an Advance Statement and is designed to help people prepare for the future and gives them an opportunity to think about, talk about and write down their preferences and priorities for care at the end of life.
+This document is an example of an Advance Statement.
+PPC’s are designed to help people prepare for the future by giving them an opportunity to think about, discuss and write down their preferences and priorities for end of life care.